Using PostgreSQL Functions with Rocicorp's Zero and Ruby on Rails

 That is a big issue because the logical replication is how Zero extracts data from our primary database.
 I'm not entirely sure why this isn't possible but if we Google why aren't generated columns replicated in postgresql, we can see that there are many people who have asked the same question.
 With that knowledge, let's move on to our final example of how to accomplish our task.

-Gem Example#
+fx Gem Example#

-gem.
+Our final example is using the fx gem.
 From the README, we can see it helps us with managing

 functions and triggers via migrations.